-Applicants must complete the ECGP application form, for each proposed site, found on the program webpage.
+Applicants must complete the ECGP application form found on the program webpage.
 Applications, including all attachments, may not exceed 10 pages.
 All applications must include the following:

 - Information demonstrating that the project meets the requirements identified under Section VII Project Requirements. - General project narrative, including any innovative technology integration, concepts, or partnerships.
 Project narratives should include any partnerships between the applicant and any business or government. - Description of the project location, including the specific street address of the proposed station.
 Description should include the following information for each proposed site: - An aerial map(s) (i.e. Google Maps Satellite view) of the station location and location in relation to other charging stations.
-Descriptions should discuss the proposed station's proximity to other public DCFC. - Number of chargers. - Identify geographic area served. - Identify distance from corridor. - Discuss accessibility and proximity to amenities, such as restrooms, food, local restaurants, retail shopping, wi-fi, and cellular service. - Documentation regarding ownership of potential properties must be provided.

-- Letter(s) of support from the charging station site host(s) is required.
+Descriptions should discuss the proposed station's proximity to other public DCFC. - Number of chargers. - Identify geographic area served. - Identify distance from corridor. - Discuss accessibility and proximity to amenities, such as restrooms, food, local restaurants, retail shopping, wi-fi, and cellular service. - Documentation regarding ownership of potential properties must be provided. - Letter(s) of support from the charging station site host(s) is required.
 Nonbinding site host agreement (fully secured siting agreement) is preferred.
-If site host agreement is not provided with application, one must be provided to MDE within 60 days of award notification. - Detailed explanation of the business model towards ensuring sustainability of the charging station(s). - Description of the project/shovel readiness of the proposed project. - A description of how the project would serve overburdened or environmental justice communities.
-Existing resources, including but not limited to the US EPA's EJSCREEN tool https://www.epa.gov/ejscreenand/or US DOE's Energy Zones Mapping Tool (EZMT) https://ezmt.anl.gov/, should be used to support the basis of the argument.
-Applicants should specifically use the charging station address(es) when estimating potential benefits." - Total estimated project cost and the specific grant amount the applicant is seeking to complete the project. - Draft budget with a breakdown of utility infrastructure (i.e., upgrade for utility connections), dryer, filter, storage, gas compressor, dispenser, engineering, permitting and labor costs as well as any other relevant expenses. - Implementation timeline. - Documentation of financial commitments from banks or investors. - Operations and maintenance plan/schedule. - Signage plan. - Narrative describing any experience installing, operating, or maintaining DCFC. - Biographies of key project personnel.
+If site host agreement is not provided with application, one must be provided to MEA within 60 days of award notification. - Detailed explanation of the business model towards ensuring sustainability of the charging station(s). - Total estimated project cost and the specific grant amount the applicant is seeking to complete the project. - Draft budget with a breakdown of utility infrastructure (i.e., upgrade for utility connections), dryer, filter, storage, gas compressor, dispenser, engineering, permitting and labor costs as well as any other relevant expenses.

+- Implementation timeline.

+- Documentation of financial commitments from banks or investors.

+- Operations and maintenance plan/schedule.

+- Signage plan.

+- Narrative describing any experience installing, operating, or maintaining DCFC.

+- Biographies of key project personnel.